 Biodiversity islands

-The City of Vaudreuil-Dorion has a pilot project to propose this summer, offering citizens the possibility of using an environmentally friendly method to manage their urban green spaces.
-The same type of landscaping approach will also be implemented on certain municipal lots.
+The City of Vaudreuil-Dorion has a pilot project to propose this summer, offering citizens the possibility of using an environmentally friendly method to manage their lawns.
+The same type of landscaping approach is also be implemented on certain municipal lots.

 This pilot project involves allowing residents of Vaudreuil-Dorion to let vegetation grow on a section of their property (front, back or side yard) beyond a height of 30 cm in order to favour the establishment of indigenous flowers and grasses, increase urban biodiversity, and promote the presence of pollinator insects, all while respecting the standards and criteria that have been set pertaining to maintenance.